 Hand sanitizer is available at locations throughout the lobby and auditorium.

 Not only that, you can book your tickets online for any film we have scheduled.
 (Not a safety thing, but buying tickets in advance, either online or in person, is a good idea for weekends as we do still have slightly restricted capacity.

 As mandated by public health agencies, we are collecting contact information for all patrons.
 If you have bought your tickets online, we will have your email address.
 If you buy your tickets in person, we will ask you to sign our contact tracing book and leave your email address and/or phone number.

 As to how you can help keep you, me, and everyone we know safe, while still coming to the movies:

 Please wear your masks!
 Properly (ie over your nose and mouth)!
 Unless you are seated and snacking!

 Make sure not to 'crowd' anyone else (patrons or staff); 2 metres distance, PLUS wearing a mask, is best practice wherever possible.
-We have markers on the floor and sidewalk to help you figure this out.
-(And besides, everyone should know what 2 metres is by now.)
+(Everyone should know what 2 metres is by now.)

-Have your tickets (and membership, if applicable) ready to show to the usher when you arrive to keep the (distanced) queue running efficiently.
+Have your tickets, vaccination, ID (and membership, if applicable) ready to show to the usher when you arrive to keep the (distanced) queue running efficiently.
 If you bought your tickets online, find the barcode on your reservation to show to the cashier or usher.